Easy Pumpkin Gingerbread

 - Freshly grated ginger: This is optional, but recommended if you love ginger in your baked goods!

-Sweet quick breads like this one could always use a little glaze on top to make it special.
+Top it with a maple glaze.
 Try the maple glaze from my gingerbread scones.
 Whisk together 1 cup confectioners’ sugar with 1 Tablespoon pure maple syrup and 1 Tablespoon milk.

 - Whisk together the wet ingredients: granulated sugar, brown sugar, vegetable oil, eggs, milk, molasses, pumpkin purée and fresh ginger.